asadalishah/asadalishah.github.io/_posts/2018-09-04-Learning-R.markdown

 ﻿---
-title: "I learned R from a Journalist; Not that anything is wrong with that!"
+title: "Learning R from a Journalist; Not that anything is wrong with that!"
 layout: post
 date: 2018-09-04 20:00
 tag: